SciNim/impulse/impulse/fft/README.md

 Note for real-time audio: at the moment, computation is optimized for throughput not latency and in particular uses dynamic memory allocation

+We currently use PocketFFT.

+Commit 49b813232507470a047727712acda105b84c7815
-We follow the PocketFFT algorithms which in turn follow FFTPACK which is described in "fftalgorithm.pdf" and the non-available papers from Clive Tamperton.
+has an initial pure Nim implementation that follows the PocketFFT algorithms which in turn follow
+FFTPACK which is described in "fftalgorithm.pdf" and the non-available papers from Clive Tamperton.

 In the future once/if we get a compiler for high-performance computing